Mark 16.1-9.

-Mark 16.1-9 KWL - 1 After Sabbath finished, Mary the Magdalene,
+Mark 16.1-9 KWL 1 Sabbath having passed,- Mary the Magdalene,

-- buy fragrances so they can anoint Jesus
+- buy fragrances so they can anoint Jesus.

-- the women go to the sepulcher at sunrise.
+- the women go to the sepulcher.

 - the stone at the sepulcher door?”

-- 4 As they look, they see the stone was rolled away
+4 Looking, they see the stone was rolled away,- for it’s very big.

-- sitting on the right, clothed in a white robe.
+- clothed in a white robe.

 - They’re alarmed.

-- 6 The “young man” tells them, “Don’t be alarmed.
+6 The “young man” tells them, “Don’t be alarmed.- You seek the crucified Jesus the Nazarene.

-- He is risen!
-He’s not here.
-Look at the place he was put.
+- Look at the place he was put.

-- 7 But go; tell Jesus’s students and Simon Peter this:
+7 But go; tell Jesus’s students and Simon Peter this:- ‘He goes before you to the Galilee.

 - You’ll see him there, like he told you.’ ”

-- 8 Coming out, the women flee the sepulcher,
+8 Coming out, the women flee the sepulcher,- for they’re shaking and ecstatic.

 - They say nothing to no one, for they’re afraid.